AhsanGilman/SanBac/README.md

 ```bash
 sanbac run --input-dir /path/to/genomes --output-dir /path/to/results --threads 8 --tools card,vfdb,prokka
 ```
 ### 4. Run All Tools
-To run all available annotation and phylogenetic tools (CARD, VFDB, Prokka, Parsnp, and Mashtree) at the same time:
 ```bash
 sanbac run --input-dir /path/to/genomes --output-dir /path/to/results --threads 8 --tools all --reference-parsnp /path/to/reference.fasta
 ```
 #### Usage:
 ```
 Usage: sanbac [OPTIONS] COMMAND [ARGS]...